CADPAT: Multi-terrain

 In 2021, the new CADPAT pattern, called "multi-terrain pattern" or simply “MT,” was announced as the replacement the TW and AR patterns.

-The MT pattern is designed to blend into the wide range of environments, and is planned to serve as the day-to-day working uniform of the Canadian Armed Forces.
+The MT pattern is designed to blend into the wide range of environments, and is planned to serve as the day-to-day working uniform of the CAF.
 In 2024, the Canadian Forces announced that issuance of MT-patterned uniforms would begin in February 2024 for high-readiness units first; They also claimed that the transition to the new pattern would be complete by 2026.

 Proposed variations

 In 2011, Defence Research and Development Canada, based at CFB Suffield, set forth a requirement to develop a new urban pattern for the Canadian Forces based on the three major metropolitan areas of Canada: Toronto, Vancouver, and Montreal.
 The prototype pattern is known as the Canadian urban environment pattern (CUEPAT).
-While at least one company – HyperStealth Biotechnology Corporation – responded to the requirement, as of 2024 there have been no further announcements regarding CUEPAT.
+While at least one company – HyperStealth Biotechnology Corporation – responded to the requirement, there were no further announcements regarding CUEPAT.

-During the trials that eventually led to the Multi-Terrain pattern, a number of patterns emerged as contenders, most prominent of which was known as the 'Prototype J' pattern.
+During the trials that eventually led to the multi-terrain pattern, a number of patterns emerged as contenders, most prominent of which was known as the 'Prototype J' pattern.
 It underwent testing in 2019 and the pattern was slightly more green-dominant than the ultimately adopted MT pattern.